Business Loan to Buy an Existing Business : Financing Solutions | 7 Park Avenue Financial

 WHAT MAKES A BUSINESS PURCHASE SUCCESSFUL

-From a management, perspective owners should be focused on the ability and experience of future management.
-The ability to grow a business is key so the amount of cash flow, as well as current debt levels, is key to moving forward.
-A solid realistic valuation, as we have noted is critical, as well as ensuring a proper financing structure is in place on a go-forward basis.
-For an excellent article from FORBES on avoiding mistakes in a business purchase click here.
+From a management perspective, owners should focus on the ability and experience of future management.
+The ability to grow a business is key, so the amount of cash flow and current debt levels are key to moving forward.
+As we have noted, a solid, realistic valuation is critical, as is ensuring a proper financing structure is in place on a go-forward basis.
+For an excellent article from FORBES on avoiding mistakes in a business purchase, Click here.

 WHY IS THE RIGHT FINANCING FOR A BUSINESS PURCHASE CRITICAL

-Purchasers of a business want to guarantee that the business can sustain itself with profits and the appropriate method of external financing.
-The ability of a business to have access to day-to-day capital from business lines of credit is key, as well as access to financing for new or upgraded assets via such facilities as lease finance.
+Purchasers of a business want to guarantee that the company can sustain itself with profits and the appropriate method of external financing.
+The key to this is a business's ability to access day-to-day capital from business lines of credit and finance new or upgraded assets via facilities such as lease finance.

-Day-to-day cash on hand to address business needs for ongoing operations is key, thereby minimizing risk and ensuring a successful operation.
+Having day-to-day cash on hand to address business needs for ongoing operations is key to minimizing risk and ensuring a successful operation.

 THREE CRITICAL CONDITIONS FOR FINANCING YOUR BUSINESS

-When assessing your business purchase we can break down the final purchase decision into 3 critical areas :
+When assessing your business purchase, we can break down the final purchase decision into three critical areas :

 Valuation

-The final price a buyer determines is as much an art as a science and subject to interpretation.
-Knowing the maximum you will be prepared to pay and finance is key, as is the comfort level a buyer has around the method of valuation chosen.
+A buyer's final price is as much an art as a science and is subject to interpretation.
+Knowing the maximum you will be prepared to pay and finance is key, as is the buyer's comfort level around the method of valuation chosen.

 Capital Structure

-Your final capital structure for a completed purchase will be a combination of debt and equity - along with a cobbling together of other potential financings that might include mezzanine finance and seller note/vendor takebacks.
-Buyers will always tend to focus on the lowest cost of capital which typically will be from the senior lender on a transaction - Financing must be structured so as to successfully acquire the business as well as to allow for future growth.
+Your final capital structure for a completed purchase will be a combination of debt and equity and a cobbling together of other potential financings that might include mezzanine finance and seller note/vendor takebacks.
+Buyers will always focus on the lowest cost of capital, typically from the senior lender on a transaction.
+Financing must be structured to acquire the business and allow for future growth successfully.

 Breakdown of types of financing required

-Senior debt in the form of a term loan is most commonly the larger and least expensive source of funds - this acquisition term loan will typically be from a bank, a commercial financing company, or an asset-based lender.
+Senior debt in the form of a term loan is most commonly the largest and least expensive source of funds.
+This acquisition term loan will typically be from a bank, a commercial financing company, or an asset-based lender.

-In some cases, equipment leases for various types of assets might be in place, as well as working capital lines of credit that might be short-term in nature.
-Senior lenders will have first position security on all or most of the assets of a business - allowing them to take control of assets if necessary.
-These senior loans will also come with covenants and required balance sheet ratios, as well as the need for personal guarantees of owners.
+In some cases, equipment leases for various types of assets might be in place, as might short-term working capital lines of credit.
+Senior lenders will have first-position security on all or most of a business's assets, allowing them to take control of assets if necessary.
+These senior loans will also come with covenants, required balance sheet ratios, and the need for owners' personal guarantees.

 THE IMPORTANCE OF DUE DILIGENCE - WHAT TO LOOK FOR IN FINANCIAL STATEMENTS WHEN BUYING A PROSPECTIVE BUSINESS